 The Monsal Trail is a traffic free route for walkers, cyclists, horse riders and wheelchair users through some of the Peak District’s most spectacular limestone dales.
 Hassop Station cafe, which is on the trail, has level access throughout and there are disabled toilets on site.

 Accessible Buxton includes Pavilion gardens, conservatory, café, retail shop, art gallery and the newly refurbished Octagon Hall where there are regular events.

 Ladybower Wheelyboat provides mobility impaired people with the opportunity and freedom to enjoy open water.

-For places to hire an all terrain wheelchair or a mobility scooter in Central England, including many locations in the Peak District, please visit Debbie North’s site.
+For places to hire an all terrain wheelchair or a mobility scooter in Central England, please visit Debbie North’s site.

 Sophie Morgan, TV presenter and disability rights campaigner, came to stay at Morridge View and had a wonderful time exploring accessible places in the Peak District.
 Read her blog here.

 one bedroom holiday cottage